Hiring Your Employment Law Attorney

 Likewise, it is important that we hear from you about your case.
 New facts might develop which you need to tell us about.
 You might want to put your case on hold for some reason, or perhaps slow down its progress.
 If you believe we do not understand your expectations and goals regarding your case, let us know.
 If you think we need to do something or stop doing something, let us know.
 Even if we disagree with your assessment, it is important for us to talk it out with you, to understand your position and make sure you understand our reasons for doing things the way we do.
 Unfortunately, miscommunications sometimes occur, which need to be straightened out.
 Not communicating can lead to a host of problems.

-Better understanding your legal fees and your relationship with your lawyer.
+Better understanding your legal fees and your relationship with your employment lawyer.